 You can get started by keeping your bedroom and living room clutter free!
 Remove all trip hazards from around your bed and sofas.

-Also, consider installing grab bars in the bathtub and railings by the stairs to help you mobilize around the house independently.
+Also, consider installing grab bars in the bathtub and railings by the stairs to help you mobilize around the house safely.

 8. Find a way to get back to work

-One of the most important occupational therapy activities for stroke patients is helping you get back to work.
+One of the most important occupational therapy activities for stroke patients is helping you get back to work, if that is a goal of yours.

 Did you know the American Disabilities Act requires employers to make reasonable accommodation for their employees?